Pratheek1603/Smoke-Fire-Image-Classification/README.md

 Test Accuracy: 90.9%
 Output Model

-After training finishes the model is stored as:
+After training, the neural network is saved as:

 smoke_fire_nn.xml

 The model can be loaded later using:

 Ptr<ANN_MLP> model = ANN_MLP::load("smoke_fire_nn.xml");
-Notes

-Regions smaller than 20x20 pixels are ignored.

-Each cropped region is resized to 32×32 before training.

-Labels are converted to one-hot encoded vectors for training.